Cummeragunja walk-off

 The Cummeragunja walk-off was a 1939 protest by Aboriginal Australians at the Cummeragunja Station, an Aboriginal reserve in southern New South Wales.
-Approximately 100 residents of the station walked off in protest at poor living conditions and mistreatment by the white station manager, as well as the perceived indifference of the Aborigines Protection Board and the state government.
+Approximately 100 residents of the station walked off in protest of their poor living conditions and mistreatment by the white station manager, as well as the perceived indifference of the Aborigines Protection Board and the state government.
 The protest was led by Aboriginal activist Jack Patten.

 Background

 The Cummeragunja Mission was mostly home to Yorta Yorta people who had been relocated in the late 19th century from the Maloga Mission.
 In January 1935, according to W.B.
 Payne, a Church of Christ missionary, Christian churches were indifferent and neglecting Aboriginal people at the mission, "While thousands of pounds were being raised for missions in foreign countries the aborigines in Australia were regarded as outcasts".
 Over the years, the New South Wales government had tightened its control on the operation of the mission.
 By late 1938 people had become unhappy with the management of the mission, living conditions and restrictions on their movement.

 The appointment of Arthur McQuiggan as manager of Cummeragunja precipitated a deterioration in relations between the Aboriginal residents and authorities.
 McQuiggan had previously been accused of beating boys at the Kinchela Aboriginal Boys' Home and accepted a transfer rather than be dismissed from his post.
 He and his wife, who assumed the role of matron, were "patronising and authoritarian", angering residents by failing to address poor sanitary conditions and by bringing a respected female elder before a local court where she was charged and convicted of a petty offence.
 William Cooper of the Australian Aborigines' League (AAL) visited the station in early 1938 and was "appalled by the conditions he saw", making complaints to the New South Wales state government and Premier Bertram Stevens.

 In October 1938, the residents of Cummeragunja petitioned the Aborigines Protection Board to dismiss the McQuiggans, setting out a list of grievances.
 They were supported by Cooper and the AAL which called for an independent inquiry into the board's actions.
 However, the board refused to receive the petition and returned the document to McQuiggan, who publicly displayed it and invited signatories to remove their names.
 His actions were widely seen as an insult and raised fears of retaliation.

 In November 1938, Jack Patten visited Cummeragunja as part of a tour of Aboriginal communities in New South Wales.
 In the same year he had established The Australian Abo Call as the first newspaper catering to Aboriginal people.
 At Cummeragunja, where his brother George and other family members lived, Patten addressed a meeting of residents but was met with a police presence.
-He subsequently reported to Sydney newspapers a number of issues at the reserve, including that multiple children had died of malnutrtion, that "mental and physical cruelty" were being inflicted by white officials, and that the Aborigines Protection Board was allowed Aboriginal people to use only 14 acre of the reserve, which totalled over 2900 acre.
+He subsequently reported to Sydney newspapers a number of issues at the reserve, including that multiple children had died of malnutrition, that "mental and physical cruelty" were being inflicted by white officials, and that the Aborigines Protection Board was allowed Aboriginal people to use only 14 acre of the reserve, which totaled over 2900 acre.